trapexit/mergerfs/README.md

 #### Do hardlinks work?

 Yes.
-You need to use `use_ino` to support proper reporting of inodes but they work regardless.
-See also the option `inodecalc`.
+See also the option `inodecalc` for how inode values are calculated.

 What mergerfs does not do is fake hard links across branches.
 Read the section "rename & link" for how it works.